porqz/gulp-include-source/README.md

 # gulp-include-source

-Gulp plugin to include scripts and styles into your HTML files automatically.
+Gulp plugin to include scripts, styles and favicons into your HTML files automatically.